Warwolves: Powers and abilities

 The Warwolves are humanoid canines who possess powerful claws and enhanced agility and senses.
 Additionally, they are resistant to psychic attacks and can drain life energy via their tongues.
 This destroys the victim's skeleton and internal organs, leaving behind an intact skin which the Warwolf can then wear to impersonate them.

+In other media

+Amazing Baby appears in a skin for Rocket Raccoon in Marvel Rivals.